-The program is open to woodwind, brass, and percussion students who demonstrate advanced ability on their instruments and who have a desire to participate in an ensemble committed to musical excellence.
-An audition is required to participate.
+This program is open to woodwind, brass, and percussion students who demonstrate advanced ability on their instruments and who have a desire to participate in an ensemble committed to musical excellence.
 Performances offer a wide range of band literature, including marches, contemporary literature, and orchestral transcriptions.
-On- and off-campus performances are frequent, including the District Band Festival in March.
+Onand off-campus performances are frequent, including the District Band Festival in March.
 Enrolled students are also eligible for all-district, regional, and all-state ensembles and festivals.

 With departmental approval, students participating in Advanced Wind Ensemble may also participate in the Jazz Ensemble for Honors Distinction.
 Their commitment includes at least one 45-minute rehearsal each week on Jazz Ensemble music with the Jazz Ensemble director.
 Students are also required at all after-school Jazz Ensemble dress rehearsals and concerts.

-This basic acting course centers on confidence building and stage presence through improvisation and a series of increasingly difficult acting exercises.
+This basic acting course centers on building confidence and stage presence through improvisation and a series of increasingly difficult acting exercises.
 Students begin without the use of a written script.
-A wide variety of characters is created by each student in the class, and those characters are then used to create original theater pieces.
+Each student creates a wide variety of characters in the class, and those characters are then used to create original theater pieces.
 The elements of theater are investigated through the creation of short performance pieces and in-class discussion of the work.